• Charcoal Champ Chinese BBQ Review

 The rozell is mandatory for the best galette.
 As a home cook, you don’t need a crêpe maker to make a crêpe; English pancake, or a galette but out of your home, it is a tragedy if neither a billing nor rozell are in the hands of the street vendor or restaurant kitchen.

-Menu at La Ficelle Caennaise crêperie
+• Menu at La Ficelle crêperie Caennaise in Caen Normandy

 Rain being a backdrop for Normandy, there is solace in back alleys.
 The locals are comforting.
 The streets; inviting, warming to me.
 There were gifts to be bought and the relief – the sheer relief – of having the last purchases to hand made me giddy.